 - Virtual Ship Bridge (navy)

-It goes without saying, virtual reality and augmented reality are trending technologies that are not going anywhere, having a bright future in almost every field.
+It goes without saying, virtual reality and augmented reality are trending technologies that are not going anywhere, and have a bright future in almost every field.
 It has tremendously revolutionized the digital era, rendering powerful and unstoppable advancements that offer ease and convenience with unforeseeable benefits to all users.